Nikolai4ac/Nikolai4ac/README.md

 # 💫 About Me:
-🔭 I’m currently working on Work Manager v1.0 in collaboration with Alex Parashkevov <br>👯🌱
+🔭 I’m currently working on Work Manager v1.0 in collaboration with Alex Parashkevov <br>

 ## 🌐 Socials: